MakiseJiang/my-site/README.md

 Currently it is hosted on Gatsby Cloud.

 It is still in progress...
-Hopefully I can finish it by this semester🤣!